Fermionic Matrix Product Operators and Topological Phases of Matter: f MPO group representations and classification of 2D SPT phases

-We close the section by discussing physical interpretations of each label appearing in the classification of single block fMPOs group representations.
-Recall the physical interpretation of a nontrivial $H^3$ label for a bosonic SPT is the appearance of symmetry-protected gapless edge modes~\cite{levin2012braiding}.
-In PEPS this corresponds to the fact that there cannot be a single block MPS fixed point under an MPO group action with nontrivial $H^3$ label~\cite{chen2011two}.
-For fermionic SPT phases this interpretation of the $H^3$ label carries over directly.
-The $H^2$ label also has a physical interpretation as the projective representation of the symmetry carried by the edge of a cylinder with a fermion parity flux insertion (symmetry twist).
-This appears in the fMPO framework since a set of group fMPOs form a projective representation, with factor set $(-1)^{Z(g,h)}$, when closed with the supertrace ($\Lambda$) on periodic boundary conditions.
-Finally $H^1$ can be interpreted as specifying which symmetry defects are non-Abelian due to the localization of an odd number of Majorana modes, it is also related to the appearance of Majorana edge modes~\cite{cheng2015towards}.
-In the fMPO framework a nontrivial $H^1$ index implies there is no single block fMPS fixed point under the fMPO symmetry action.
-This follows from the consequence of nontrivial $H^1$ that there is a Majorana fMPO representation of $\ZT$ within the symmetry group and since taking a tensor product with an odd algebra flips even to odd and vice versa there can be no single block MPS that is symmetric under such a Majorana fMPO.
+Finally, $H^1$ can be interpreted as specifying which symmetry defects are non-Abelian due to the localization of an odd number of Majorana modes, it is also related to the appearance of Majorana edge modes~\cite{cheng2015towards}.
+In the fMPO framework, a nontrivial $H^1$ index implies there is no single block fMPS fixed point under the full fMPO group action.
+To see this, first notice that a nontrivial $H^1$ label implies that there is a Majorana fMPO representation of $\ZT$ within the full MPO group action.
+Since acting with an odd operator flips an even state to odd and vice versa there can be no single block MPS that is symmetric under such a Majorana fMPO.
+Furthermore, an fPEPS state on a cylinder that has been twisted by fMPOs in the Majorana sector supports Majorana edge modes, see Ref.\cite{bultinck2017fermionic}.